About the Program

 - One graduate seminar in the Linguistics Department in the student’s primary linguistics sub-field

-- One course on quantitative methods for social sciences OR 1 graduate seminar covering linguistic theory
+- One course on quantitative/qualitative methods for social sciences/humanities OR 1 graduate seminar covering linguistic theory

 - Three additional courses in linguistics

-- One course related to field of interest, approved by adviser
+- Two courses related to field of interest, approved by adviser

 Foreign Language Requirement